-These villages belonged to king and were looked after by government official called sitadhyaksha or superintendent of agriculture.
+These villages belonged to the king and were looked after by government officials called sitadhyaksha or superintendent of agriculture.

-The importance of irrigation was fully realised and peasants had to pay more tax on irrigated land.
+The importance of irrigation was fully realized and peasants had to pay more tax on irrigated land.

 The bali or land tax was the main item of revenue, levied at the rate of one-sixth of the produce.

-Peasants had to pay many other taxes like pindakara, hiranya, bhaga, bhoga etc.
+Peasants also had to pay other taxes like pindakara, hiranya, bhaga, bhoga etc.

 Trade and urban economy received great impetus under the Mauryas and influenced almost all parts of the empire.

-The main centres of textile manufacturing were Varanasi, Mathura, Bengal, Gandhara and Ujjain.
+The main centers of textile manufacturing were Varanasi, Mathura, Bengal, Gandhara, and Ujjain.